Furman-University-Editions/Catullus/projects/team-reports/latin331-team-C.md

 381 Currite ducentes subtegmina currite fusi. (see note after 375)

 Notes:
+ - There are several punctuation changes in Thompson’s edition compared to our manuscript
+- Thompson typically uses the newer forms of the words, Bodmer 47 used more archaic forms.
- There are several punctuation changes in Thompson’s edition compared to our manuscript.
-Thompson also corrects a lot of Bodmer 47’s spelling errors.
-In addition, there is a grammatical change in line 379, he changes discordit in Bodmer 47 to discordis.
+ - There is a grammatical change in line 379, he changes discordit in Bodmer 47 to discordis.
+ - Thompson's edition takes more after the Bodleian manuscript than the others.
+In general, he follows O's word and spelling variants.
+ - While Thompson usually follows the Bodleian manuscript, it is missing several lines.
+He adds these lines back into his edition (379 and 380)

 Other Differences We Noticed Not Shown Above:

-The translation of 372: 'Therefore come to unite the hoped-for love to the mind' (Bodmer 47) is awkward compared to Thompson’s edition, which translates as 'therefore come unite the hoped-for love of the mind.'
+- The translation of 372: 'Therefore come to unite the hoped-for love to the mind' (Bodmer 47) is awkward compared to Thompson’s edition, which translates as 'therefore come unite the hoped-for love of the mind.'
 (There is a grammatical switch from animis in Bodmer 47 to animi in Thompson, the word goes from genitive to dative.)

-In line 363, Bodmer 47 has the word terrae, which means ‘of the Earth’.
+- In line 363, Bodmer 47 has the word terrae, which means ‘of the Earth’.
 Thompson, however, has teres, which means ‘round’.
 The sentence still makes sense despite this switch.

-In line 367, Bodmer 47 has the word tecta, which means ‘roof’.
+- In line 367, Bodmer 47 has the word tecta, which means ‘roof’.
 Thompson has vincla, which means ‘chains’.
 The sentence still makes sense despite this switch.

 ### Thompson's Apparatus Criticus

 377 hesterno γ: esterno O, externo GR

-(Since Bodmer 47 comes from manuscript G, there has been a change here.
-Antonii Parthenii changes G’s externo to hesterno in his manuscript and since Bodmer 47’s scribe copied from Antonii Parthenii’s manuscript, Bodmer 47 has the same change to hesterno)
+- Since Bodmer 47 comes from manuscript G, there has been a change here.
+- The incunabulum changes G’s externo to hesterno in his manuscript and since Bodmer 47 comes from the same manuscript family, Bodmer 47 has the same change to hesterno)

 378 (=375) ut spurium secl.
 Bergk, alii

-(Thompson combines lines 375 and 378 and switches the original line numbers.
-There is an unaccounted for line in 381 since he is saying that 375 = 378)
+- Thompson combines lines 375 and 378 and switches the original line numbers
+- There is an unaccounted for line in 381 since he is saying that 375 = 378)

 379-81 om.
 O